International Negotiation and Conflict Resolution Program Concentration

 Careers in International Negotiation and Conflict Resolution

-The International Negotiation and Conflict Resolution concentration prepares International Relations graduate students to apply the skills they learn—including research, professional negotiation, assessment/evaluation, and analysis—in think tanks, nonprofits, consulting firms, international organizations, and government agencies.
+The International Negotiation and Conflict Resolution concentration prepares International Relations Online students to apply the skills they learn—including research, professional negotiation, assessment/evaluation, and analysis—in think tanks, nonprofits, consulting firms, international organizations, and government agencies.
 Potential career paths include positions as consultants, officers, directors, teachers, program/project managers, and others.

 Students may work within the field of international negotiation in areas such as: